SpaceX Gets the Green Light To Resume Rocket Launches

 Anybody know what the reason was?

 Re:So they know what happened now?
-(Score:4, Informative)
+(Score:5, Informative)

 A nice summary of the issue (and work-around) from Scott Manley: